-The Compensation Committee currently consists of directors Norton, Roberts, and Rosenman, none of whom is currently or has served as an employee of the Company during fiscal year 2017 and each of whom is independent within the meaning of the Nasdaq Listing Rules and the Exchange Act, in each case as currently in effect.
-The Compensation Committee held six meetings during fiscal year 2017.
-During fiscal year 2017 and until February 2017, Allan L. Shaw also served as a member and Chairman of the Compensation Committee.
+The Compensation Committee currently consists of directors Kangas, Norton and Rosenman, none of whom is currently or has served as an employee of the Company during fiscal year 2018 and each of whom is independent within the meaning of the Nasdaq Listing Rules and the Exchange Act, in each case as currently in effect.
+The Compensation Committee held nine meetings during fiscal year 2018.
+In 2018 until February 2018, Allan L. Shaw also served as a member and Chairman of the Compensation Committee.
+In 2018 until February 2019, Eric W. Roberts also served as a member of the Compensation Committee.
 No member of the Compensation Committee serves as a member of the board of directors or compensation committee of any entity that has one or more officers serving as a member of our Board or Compensation Committee.
 Mr. Norton currently serves as Chairman of the Compensation Committee.
 The Compensation Committee's responsibilities include, among other things: